Request a free quote

 Lightweight materials are popular for weight-sensitive projects.
 While they are not as hefty as heavy materials, they still are durable and able to absorb a substantial amount of stress.
 Unfortunately, they are not very cost-effective, as they usually won’t include every material feature desired for your project.
 Lightweight materials are ideal for a number of products, but if cost is an important factor, they might not be a good fit.

 Strength doesn’t necessarily mean how much weight an object can withstand.
-There are more components that may need to be examined, such as:
+There are more components that you may need to examine, such as:

-- Wear resistance: An object’s ability to handle friction or be self-lubricating.
-A good example of this is Ultra High Molecular Weight Polyethylene, or UHMW.
+• Wear resistance: An object’s ability to handle friction or be self-lubricating.
+A good example of this is Ultra High Molecular Weight (UHMW) polyethylene.
 It’s a similar product to Teflon®, but it is more abrasion-resistant.

-A better question might actually be what materials can’t be used.
+If you’re having a challenging time determining the right material, a better question might actually be what materials you cannot use.
 CNC machines cut through nearly any material you can think of.
 While you can use a wide range of materials in a CNC machine, the most commonly employed materials used are:

 What Type of Material Should You Try?

 Once you’ve considered all of the factors listed above, chances are you’ll be able to determine which material is the best fit for your part.
-It may take some level of tweaking and experimenting to find the exact choice.
+You may need to experiment with several material types to find the most suitable choice.
 Here’s an overview of four popular materials used in CNC-machined components:

 General Tips on CNC Machining Certain Materials